rackerlabs/technical-blog/_posts/2018-12-11-lambda-custom-runtimes-a-practical-examphple.md

   - aws
   - Developers
 ---
 This year's AWS re:Invent was a nonstop, high-powered firehose of exciting new features and products.
-Native PHP support on Lambda wasn't one of those features (hey, maybe someday!?), but the new Lambda custom runtime API and Layering capabilities gives us the ability to build a clean, supportable implementation of PHP on Lambda of our own.
+Native PHP support on Lambda wasn't one of those features (hey, maybe someday!?), but the new Lambda custom runtime API and layering capabilities gives us the ability to build a clean, supportable implementation of PHP on Lambda of our own.
 In this blog post, we'll take a brief look at the overall workflow and runtime lifecycle, and then I will show you one way to build a PHP runtime to start powering your PHP applications on AWS Lambda.

 <!-- more -->